Zproom/MachineLearning/README.md

 Potential enhancements to this project include:

-- Implementing additional algorithms such as reinforcement learning (work in progress), support vector machines (SVM), or ensemble methods
+- Implement additional algorithms such as reinforcement learning (work in progress), support vector machines (SVM), or ensemble methods
-- Optimizing code performance for larger-scale datasets
+- Optimize code performance for larger-scale datasets
-- Creating visualization tools to compare algorithm performance across datasets
+- Create visualization tools to compare algorithm performance across datasets